 With warmest regards,

-Photo Credit: Me, Tony!
 This is Gaia Project, a board game where you colonize planets, develop new technology and grow your space economy… currently #7 on boardgamegeek.com.
 If you haven’t played board games outside of Monopoly, Risk, or Scrabble… I DO NOT recommend you start with this beast.
-(Nor should you try Through the Ages, the game I mentioned in my blog post above).
-I would recommend you start with Azul, Codenames, Lords of Waterdeep, or Pandemic first.
+(Nor should you try Through the Ages, the game I mention in this blog post).
+I would recommend you start with Azul, Codenames, Lords of Waterdeep, or Pandemic first. ↩︎